Aromatherapy for Pets

-As a dog owner, I’m sure you want to do everything possible to keep your furry friend healthy and happy.
-You might have heard about the benefits of aromatherapy for dogs, but you’re concerned about which essential oils are safe for your pet.
+As a dog owner, it is important for you to ensure that your furry friend remains healthy and happy.
+You may have heard about the benefits of aromatherapy for dogs, but are unsure about which essential oils are safe for your beloved pet.

 Don’t worry, I’m here to help you navigate the world of aromatherapy and make sure that you’re using essential oils that won’t harm your furry friend.